 So much of the Boston restaurant scene seems to focus on shiny and new places that try to position themselves as completely unique or special and with concepts that will wow its patrons.
-And while a lot of them are good (or even great) spots worth checking out, the "old Boston" neighborhood restaurants and bars continue to quietly chug along under the radar, maintaining their loyal customer base with friendly service, cheap prices, and stick-to-your-ribs food.
+And while a lot of them are good (or even great) spots worth checking out, many of the "old Boston" neighborhood restaurants and bars continue to quietly chug along under the radar, maintaining their loyal customer base with friendly service, cheap prices, and stick-to-your-ribs food.
 These beloved places seem to get fewer and fewer as the years go on, but each neighborhood in the city still has at least a handful of such spots, including West Roxbury, which is home to a completely unpretentious eating and drinking establishment called the Corrib Pub which takes the best of both classic American restaurants and Irish pubs, making for a place that locals often see as a second home.

 The Corrib Pub sits at the corner of Centre Street and Lagrange Street in a section of Boston that is still mostly untouched by development (in some ways, West Roxbury feels more like a quiet suburb than a part of the city), and it is located adjacent to a baseball/softball field which helps make it a popular spot not only for locals, but also for those wrapping up night games during the warmer months.
 The interior of the place is a bit larger than it appears from the outside, with a spacious dining room to the right, a long bar partitioned off from the dining room, and a separate and slightly more private-feeling dining section off to the left.
 The fact that the bar is mostly separate from the main dining area and completely separate from the other room allows for relative peace and quiet for diners, and even the bar area isn't overly loud, with people at the bar often eating their meals there and sharing the space with those who are there mainly for a drink or two.